Convex-Dev/convex.cljc/project/clojurify/README.md

 **Namespaces of interest:** `$.clj.gen`

 Generative tests using [test.check](https://github.com/clojure/test.check) offer a highly productive and robust way of findings bugs in
-Convex Lisp and smart contracts, as described in [project 'Break'](../break) which should be studied for learning about such methods..
+Convex Lisp and smart contracts, as described in [`:project/break`](../break) which should be studied for learning about such methods..

 Common useful generators are defined in the `$.clj.gen` namespaces and are a great match for the `$.clj.eval` namespace described above and the templating utilities.

-## License

-Currently unlicensed.

-Copyright © 2021 Adam Helinski